10 Warning Signs Your Partner’s Criticism Is Poisoning You

 What can you do when confronted with excessive criticism from a partner?
 Research points to a few key evidence-based strategies:

-• Remain calm and avoid escalating.
+• Stay calm and avoid escalating.
 As difficult as it can be after repeated criticism, reacting emotionally typically fuels further antagonism from critical partners.
 Use active listening techniques like mirroring, open-ended questions, and empathy.
 Don’t match hostility with hostility.
 De-escalate tension when possible.

 • Make “I” statements.
 When communicating hurt or frustration, use “I feel…” statements rather than accusations like “You always…” This reduces defensiveness and models vulnerable, constructive communication.